-\ UVA will model sediment load reductions pursuant to the Chesapeake Bay TMDL Action Plan Guidance Document published by DEQ (latest edition) as well as any additional guidance received from DEQ to track both the effectiveness and progress toward the TMDL requirement.
+^ UVA will model sediment load reductions pursuant to the Chesapeake Bay TMDL Action Plan Guidance Document published by DEQ (Guidance Memo No. 15-2005) as well as any additional guidance received from DEQ to track both the effectiveness and progress toward the TMDL requirement.